clarotech/UkCoreSdkDocs/docs/resources/res-location.md

 # Location Resource

-The SDK supports the following features relevant to the `Location` resource.
+The SDK supports the following features relevant to the `https://fhir.hl7.org.uk/StructureDefinition/UKCore-Location` profile as defined with the UK Core.

 ## Extensions